-The Arlington Forest Shopping Center, like other strip malls built in the 1940s, was designed to serve the immediate community and blend in with the architectural and residential character of the neighborhood.
+The Arlington Forest Shopping Center, like other strip malls built in the 1940s, was designed to serve the immediate community and blend in with the architectural and residential nature of the neighborhood.
 As one of the first strip malls in the National Capital Area and a distinctive architectural feature of Arlington Forest, the shopping center contributed to the neighborhood's designation in 2005 as the Arlington Forest Historical District.
 Although some respondents to our neighborhood survey expressed concern that services at the shopping center do not fully meet the needs of the neighborhood, other shopping opportunities abound nearby.
 Moreover, strip malls are reportedly regaining in popularity for their local convenience.
-Most neighborhood survey respondents said that the shopping center should stay as it is; small majorities rejected the idea of building it out or up, whether with stores, offices, or apartments.
+Most neighborhood survey respondents said that the shopping center should stay as it is;